-Due Date: Each class from classes 1 through 5.
+Due Date: Each class from classes 1 through 10.

-Weight: 30%
+Weight: 25%

-Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
+Students will be expected to have read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
+Tests are open in Moodle from 8:30 AM to 11:59 PM on the day of the scheduled class.
+There is one attempt and a 30-minute time limit on each test.

-Assignment 1: Critical Response (Movie)
+Assignment 1: Forum Response